Coronado, California: History

+In 2007, the Coronado Police Department and the city was sued in civil courts after a Coronado police officer in civilian clothes shot multiple times the professional football player Steve Foley.

 Geography

 According to the United States Census Bureau, the city has a total area of 32.7 sqmi; 7.9 square miles (20.5 km2) of the city is land and 24.7 sqmi of it (75.72%) is water.

 Geographically, Coronado is a tied island connected to the mainland by a tombolo known as the Silver Strand.
 The Silver Strand, Coronado and North Island, form San Diego Bay.
 Since recorded history, Coronado was mostly separated from North Island by a shallow inlet of water called the Spanish Bight.
 The development of North Island by the United States Navy prior to and during World War II led to the filling of the bight by July 1944, combining the land areas into a single body.
 The Navy still operates Naval Air Station North Island (NASNI or "North Island") on Coronado.
 On the southern side of the town is Naval Amphibious Base Coronado, a training center for Navy SEALs and Special warfare combatant-craft crewmen (SWCC).
 Both facilities are part of the larger Naval Base Coronado complex.
 Coronado has increased in size due to dredge material being dumped on its shoreline and through the natural accumulation of sand.
 The "Country Club" area on the northwest side of Coronado, the "Glorietta" area and golf course on the southeast side of Coronado, most of the Naval Amphibious Base Coronado, most of the Strand Naval Housing, and most of the Coronado Cays (all on the south side of Coronado) were built on dirt dredged from San Diego Bay.